TanayB11/me/content/blog/antilibrary.md

 ### Self-Help
 #### Finance/Career
-- *The Millionaire Next Door* - Thomas J. Stanley, William D. Danko
 - *The Intelligent Investor* - Benjamin Graham
-- *The 4-Hour Workweek* - Timothy Ferriss
-- *80,000 Hours: Find a fulfilling career that does good* - Benjamin Todd
 - [x] *The Richest Man in Babylon* - George Clason
 	- Often described as timeless advice, this book gives financial principles to live by (guard your hard-earned money, put money to work for you).
 Most of the advice seems applicable today, but some feels a bit archaic.
 - [x] *I Will Teach You to Be Rich* - Ramit Sethi
 	- Much more modern and timely advice: Get the big things right and don't stress so much about the small ones.
 I enjoy his focus on the idea of a "rich life"—one where you can "spend lavishly on things you really enjoy, but cut back mercilessly on other things."
+If I had to recommend one book on personal finance, it'd be this one.

 #### Other
 - *The Power of Habit* - Charles Duhigg
 - *Like a Virgin* - Richard Branson
-- *Range* - David Epstein
 - [x] *Atomic Habits* - James Clear
     - <u>Updated opinion:</u> The techniques are useful, but this book could've been a blog post.
 Like many self-help books, the bulk of the text contains fluffy anecdotes and (occasionally) bad science.
 	- Previous opinion: Overall good book.
 Forcing yourself to build/break habits is like swimming upstream.
 This book focuses on techniques that are more pleasant and effective.
 I still successfully use some of the principles from this book (tracked cycling progress encouraged me to go out more, keeping a water bottle with me made drinking more water effortless).